 Whenever we survey donors about how we can make their experience better, they usually state that the interview process should be simplified, shortened, or automated.
-The Online Donor Streamline Questionnaire can reduce the length of interviews at a blood center or blood drive to essential follow-up questions.
-In addition, you may complete your health history in the comfort and privacy of your own home, office or other quiet space using your computer or mobile device.
+The Online Health History can reduce the length of interviews on-site at a blood center or blood drive to only essential follow-up questions.
+In addition, you may complete your health history in the comfort and privacy of your own home, office or other quiet space using your computer or tablet.

-Most donors say it takes fewer than 10 minutes to complete the Online Donor Streamline Questionnaire.
-You can get through your donation almost 20 minutes faster than if we ask you the questions.
+Most donors say it takes fewer than 10 minutes to complete the Online Health History.

-We can accept the “Donor Pass” from the Online Donor Streamline Questionnaire on most mobile devices (smartphones and tablets) as long as our staff can scan the barcode from the ticket on your device.
-Go to TBC’s website to complete the questionnaire on your mobile device and bring the device with you when you donate with your ticket displayed on it.
+We can accept an “eXpress Pass” from most mobile devices (smartphones or tablets) as long as our staff can scan the barcode from the ticket on your device.
+Go to TBC’s website to complete the Health History on your mobile device and bring the device with you when you donate with your ticket displayed on it.

 If there is a question(s) you do not understand, or if you want to talk with our staff about your answer(s), simply select the “Next” button to skip the question(s) and a staff member will discuss the question(s) with you at the donation appointment.

 Once you complete the questionnaire, you may review your responses by scrolling up the page.
 Your original responses will be displayed and you may change any of them.
-If you don’t want to review your questionnaire, simply click on “Generate Donor Pass” and print your ticket.
-When you come in to donate, a staff member will review your responses and ask follow-up questions to assess your donor suitability.
-Feel free to discuss your answers with the staff member and request further explanation to be certain your response is accurate.
+If you don’t want to review you questionnaire, simply click on “Generate Donor Pass” and print your ticket.
+When you come in to donate, a staff member will review your responses and ask any pertinent follow-up questions to assess your donor suitability.
+Feel free to discuss your answers and request further explanation to be certain your response is accurate.

 No. You can’t save the questionnaire to finish later.
 You have to answer all the questions on the questionnaire in one sitting.
 To ensure that your responses remain confidential, none of your information is saved online.

-Since your responses to the health history questionnaire are not stored anywhere online, our staff must scan the barcode(s) on your completed questionnaire to pull up your responses when you come to donate.
+Since your responses to the questionnaire are not stored anywhere online, our staff must scan the barcode(s) on our ticket to pull up your responses when you arrive to donate.

 When you arrive to donate, one of our staff will review your answers and ask any follow-up questions.
-He/she will also check your hemoglobin, blood pressure, pulse, temperature and other physical measurements to verify your ability to donate.
+You will also need to have your hemoglobin, blood pressure, pulse, temperature and other physical measurements checked to verify your ability to donate.

-During the completion of the Online Donor Streamline Questionnaire, you will provide your date of birth and gender.
+During the completion of the online health history questionnaire, you will provide your date of birth and gender.
 At the donation site, during the registration process, the information will be compared to the information in your existing donor record.
-If the date of birth and gender you provided in the streamline questionnaire matches the information in your existing donor record, the streamline questionnaire will be accepted.
-However, if any of the criteria does not match, the streamline questionnaire will not be accepted and you will need to retake the questionnaire at the donation site.
+If the date of birth and gender you provided in the questionnaire matches the information in your existing record, the questionnaire will be accepted.
+However, if (1) of the criteria does not match the health history questionnaire will not be accepted and you will need to retake the questionnaire at the donation site.